 About Sarah

 Sarah is passionate about LGBTQ+ inclusion, in particular within STEM subjects and sectors.
 As part of their work, they are a project worker for Schools OUT, a LGBT+ education charity who founded LGBT+ History Month.
-In this role, they have previously developed resources to help teachers visibilise and usualise LGBT+ people, including within STEM subjects.
+In this role, they have developed resources to help teachers visibilise and usualise LGBT+ people, including within STEM subjects.
 Sarah also created and coordinates STEM for Queer Youth, a STEM engagement project based at a LGBTQ+ youth group.

 Previous employment